Since 2015, digital marketers are trying to find an answer for this question: “How to rank in position ‘0’?

 Rankings matter and don’t matter

-You needn’t be the first in SERP to rank for the featured snippet.
-Hubspot found that for keywords they ranked #1, they appeared in featured snippets 18% of the time and for keywords, they ranked #5 they appeared 28% of the time.
+You needn’t be the first in SERP to rank for the Google featured snippets.
+Hubspot found that for keywords they ranked #1, they appeared in Google featured snippets 18% of the time and for keywords, they ranked #5 they appeared 28% of the time.

-So irrespective of the ranking, if your answer exactly matches to the query user asks, you may have a chance of getting a featured snippet.
+So irrespective of the ranking, if your answer exactly matches to the query user asks, you may have a chance of getting Google featured snippets.

 Google has to understand a page correctly before pulling out text for the rich snippet.
 To make the crawlers job easier, make sure that the pages of a website follow the best SEO practices.
 Having H1 tag for the title of the page, H2 and H3 for sub headings with <p> for text is important.